 SR-347 runs roughly 20 miles between the City of Maricopa and Interstate 10 near the Maricopa Road interchange.
 It’s the primary connection between Maricopa City and the Phoenix metropolitan area.
 If you live in Maricopa and work anywhere in metro Phoenix, you’re probably on this road twice a day.

-There are no passing lanes for most of the route.
-If you get behind a truck doing 55, you’re behind that truck until you reach a rare passing zone or until someone gets impatient enough to cross the center line.
-That impatience generates crashes.
-The data shows it.
+There are no continuous passing lanes for most of the route.
+If you get behind a truck, you stay behind it until a rare passing zone, or until someone gets impatient enough to cross the center line.
+On a two-lane road with no barrier, that impatience is where head-on risk comes from.

-Three Years of Crash Data
+Five Years of Crash Data

 The Commercial Vehicle Factor